2020-2023

 8.1.1 Sick Leave

-Each nine (9) month bargaining unit member shall be granted twelve (12) sick leave days per year which shall entitle the member to be absent for reasons as defined below without loss of pay.
+Each nine (9) month bargaining unit member shall be granted twelve (12) sick leave days per year which shall entitle the bargaining unit member to be absent for reasons as defined below without loss of pay.
 A bargaining unit member employed for more than the regular nine (9) months of school shall be entitled to additional days of sick leave based upon one (1) day for every additional month or major portion thereof.
 Unused sick leave days shall accumulate.

-The Board or appropriate administrator shall furnish each bargaining unit member, within thirty (30) days of the commencement of school, a written statement setting forth the total sick l eave credit.
+The Board or appropriate administrator shall furnish each bargaining unit member, within thirty (30) days of the commencement of school, a written statement setting forth the total sick leave credit.

 8.1.2 Bereavement Leave

-A bereavement leave will be granted which shall allow a bargaining unit member to be absent for up to three days to deal with funeral matters of the immediate family as defined in Section 8.1.1.
+A bereavement leave will be granted which shall allow a bargaining unit member to be absent for up to three days per qualifying event to deal with funeral matters of the immediate family as defined in Section 8.1.1.
 These days will not be charged against the bargaining unit member’s sick leave allotment.

 8.1.3 Personal Leave

 Two (2) personal leave days shall be granted to bargaining unit members to be used at the convenience of the bargaining unit member, except that a personal leave day may not be taken during the first five or last five days of the student attendance year and the Administration may deny a request for personal leave if approval would adversely impact operations or the provision of services due to absence of too many bargaining unit members and the inability to find qualified substitutes.
-The Superintendent (or designee), in consultation with building administrators and the Association president, may approve personal leave on blackout days on a case by case basis.
+The Superintendent or designee, in consultation with building administrators and the Association president, may approve personal leave on days which would otherwise be prohibited on a case by case basis.
 Except for an emergency, a bargaining unit member shall request personal leave at least 48 hours in advance.
 Unused personal leave will be added to a bargaining unit member’s accumulated personal leave and/or sick leave at the end of each school year.
 Bargaining unit members may not accumulate a total of more than four (4) personal days.

 8.1.4 Jury Duty